Sharp bounds for multiplicities of Bianchi modular forms: Introduction

 In this paper, we prove this conjecture by giving a polynomial saving improvement of (\ref{TF bound}).

 If $F$ is imaginary quadratic, Finis, Grunewald and Tirao \cite{FGT10} established the bounds

-using base change and the trace formula respectively.
+for suitable $K_f$ using base change and the trace formula respectively.
 In \cite{Mar12}, Marshall improved (\ref{TF bound}) by a power saving bound: suppose $\bk = (k,\cdots,k)$ is parallel, And later on in \cite{Hu21}, Hu proved a better power saving bound

-Both of them use mod $p$ representation theory methods applied to Emerton's completed homology, and relate the completed homology back to $S_{\bk}(K_f)$ via a spectral sequence and the Eichler-Shimura isomorphism summarized as in \cite{Mar12}.
+Both of them use mod $p$ representation theory methods applied to Emerton's completed homology and relate the completed homology back to $S_{\bk}(K_f)$ via a spectral sequence and the Eichler-Shimura isomorphism summarized as in \cite{Mar12}.
 Here $Y(K_f)$ is defined to be and $K_{\infty}$ is the maximal compact subgroup of $\SL_2(F_{\infty})$.

 If $F$ is imaginary quadratic, $Y(K_f)$ is a hyperbolic 3-manifold.
 The space $S_{\bk}(K_f)$ consists of cuspidal Bianchi modular forms of parallel weight $(k,k)$.
 This space corresponds to the first compactly supported cohomology with coefficient local system $W_{\bk} = \Sym^{k/2-1} \otimes \overline{\Sym}^{k/2-1}$ by the Eichler-Shimura isomorphism (\ref{ES}).